azureleaf/study-notes/php/laravel_misc.md

 1. `public/index.php`

-   - Entry point of Laravel app
+   - Entry point of whole Laravel app
    - nginx or Apache pass the data to this point

    1. Register Autoloader (/vendor/autoload.php)